wireapp/wire-server/docs/src/developer/reference/config-options.md

 #### Multi-Ingress setup

-In a multi-ingress setup the backend is reachable via several domains.
+In a multi-ingress setup the backend is reachable via several domains, each handled by a separate Kubernetes ingress.
 This is useful to obfuscate the relationship of clients to each other, as an attacker on TCP/IP-level could only see domains and IPs that do not obviously relate to each other.

 In case of a fake AWS S3 service its identity needs to be obfuscated by making it accessible via several domains, too.
 Thus, there isn't one